DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 The screen on which output from a computer is displayed.
 Also referred to as Display Screen.

+*Monochrome*
+Monochrome describes paintings, drawings, design, or photographs in one color or shades of one color.
+So a monochromatic object or image has only colors in shades of limited colors or hues.

 *MOV*

 The format for storing and playing back audio and video files using the